Debugging

 You may want to disable some message types to reduce noise and focus on specific information relevant to your debugging session.
 For example, if you're only interested in how files are being categorized, you can disable dependency and violation messages.

 You can filter traces using selectors in the boundaries/debug.filter setting.
-This allows you to focus on specific files or dependencies that are relevant to your debugging session.
+This lets you focus on specific files or dependencies relevant to your debugging session.

 export default [{